Flumpool: 2012–present: experience

-On December, flumpool released an album titled experience.
+In December 2012, flumpool released an album titled experience.
 With the album they made a debut into Taiwan.
 With a Chinese cover 証明 written by Mayday Ashin.

-On April 17, a concert EARTH X HEART was performed along with Mayday in Japan.
 In September 2014, Flumpool makes a Single for Indonesian Tokusatsu Series Satria Garuda BIMA-X titled 'Let Tomorrow be'.

-On December 6, flumpool announced that it was going on indefinite hiatus.
+On December 6, 2017, flumpool announced that it was going on indefinite hiatus.
 Vocalist Ryuta Yamamura was diagnosed with functional vocal disorder, forcing him to stop his activities and seek treatment.

-On January 13 of 2019, Yamamura announced that he had recovered and flumpool would be resuming activities.
+On January 13, 2019, Yamamura announced that he had recovered and flumpool would be resuming activities.
 They released the single HELP on May 22, and announced their ninth concert tour Command Shift Z would start in September and include Hong Kong tour dates.

+On Aug 24, 2024, flumpool performed at Super Slippa 13, a music festival held at the Taipei Arena.
+Vocalist Ryuta also collaborated with GLAY's Teru and Mayday to perform the song OAOA.